What is the Employee Experience?

 • Obtain commitment to the change

-• Share information/vision
+• Share information and vision